-29Groundnuts are often given to others as payment-in-kind for labor during the growing season.
+$^{^{32}\}mathrm{Groundnuts}$ are often given to others as payment-in-kind for labor during the growing season.

-Figure 5: Fraction of farmers who sold, consumed, and kept output at endline sions.
+Figure 6: Mean fraction of output sold and kept at baseline

+We analyze two outcomes relevant to understanding farmers' commercialization decisions.
 Figure 5 summarizes dummy variables equal to one if a farmer sold any output to the cooperative or another buyer, kept any output for home consumption or seeds, or gave any output away to others.
-The key outcome is shown in the first column: output allocated to the cooperative.
-We see that farmers in the treated group are more likely to sell any output to the cooperative and less likely to sell any output to other buyers.
+We define corresponding variables using our endline data.
 The second outcome is the quantity of output allocated to the cooperative.
-Figure B.3 shows the distribution of output allocation to the cooperative at baseline and endline.
+Figure B.4 shows the distribution of output allocation to the cooperative at baseline and endline.
 The leftmost bar shows farmers who allocated zero output to the cooperative.
 The distribution is highly skewed at both baseline and endline.
 Given these two facts, we analyze the inverse hyperbolic sine transformation of output allocated to the cooperative.